 Oral History Primer

-Producing oral history documents is a systematic attempt to enlist significant people with first-hand knowledge of special historical developments and experiences into tape-recording their memoirs while they are still able to do so effectively, that is, with sufficient powers of recall.
-Oral history is spoken history, subject to all the biases and vagaries inherent in human recall; yet it is not substantially different from other historical sources (diaries, correspondence, official documents, newspapers, photographs, etc.) which are distorted, partial, and viewed through the screen of contemporary experience.
-Oral history data must be subjected to the same tests of evidence as other sources, examined along with other contemporary sources for corroboration and authentication.
-The primary value of oral history testimony is its usefulness in social history, for reconstructing the fabric of daily life since the turn-of-the-century, and for documenting the mundane details of family and community life for which written evidence is often scarce.
-The following sections of this Oral History Primer focus on the interviewing methods and procedures necessary for producing oral history documents of value for future generations.
-Adhering to these guidelines will assure the beginning interviewer at least some measure of success and a sense of confidence in carrying out what is a complicated collaboration, an oral history interview.
-Technique provides a kind of scaffolding; as one gains experience in the art of listening and in trusting one's judgement during an interview, improvisation and spontaneity can emerge, and the mechanical details will more and more take care of themselves if they are once mastered.
-You will develop your own style of interviewing, of being of service to your narrator in this endeavor to recapture memories of the past.
+The following sections of this Oral History Primer focus on the interviewing methods and procedures necessary for producing excellent oral history interviews.
+Adhering to these guidelines will assure the beginning interviewer at least some measure of success and a sense of confidence in carrying out what is a complicated collaboration, what oral historian Michael Frisch has called "shared authority."
+Technique provides a kind of scaffolding; as one gains experience in the art of listening and in trusting one's judgment during an interview, improvisation and spontaneity can emerge, and the mechanical details will more and more take care of themselves if they are once mastered.
+You will develop your own style of interviewing, of being of service to your narrator in this endeavor.

-Cassette tape-recorders with a recording meter are more than adequate--reel-to-reel machines need not be used.
-High-quality 60-minute cassettes, and the use of a condensor microphone, attached to the collar or lapel of the interviewee assure audible recordings.
-The meter is helpful to monitor the recording, to be certain that the machine is working, especially if one is depending on batteries rather than plugging the machine into a wall socket.
-Test out your equipment just prior to the interview session.
-Take along extra cassettes, extension cords, or fresh batteries.
-Label the tapes in advance with the narrator's name, date, address, and the interviewer's name.
-Your own confidence in the equipment and the ease with which you go about setting it up in the presence of the interviewee all convey a sense of comfortableness and matter-of-factness which diminish stage-fright and allay anxiety.
+Practice with your equipment before the interview and test out your equipment again just prior to the interview session.
+Take along extension cords and fresh batteries.
+Your own confidence in the equipment and the ease with which you go about setting it up in the presence of the narrator all convey a sense of comfortableness and matter-of-factness which diminish stage-fright and allay anxiety.

 Guidelines for Conducting Oral History Interviews